Drugs Covered by Medicare Part D Prescription Drug Plans

 - Sold and used in the United States

-- Not covered under Part A or Part B
+- Not covered under Original Medicare, Part A or Part B

 What is a prescription drug plan formulary?

-Each Medicare drug plan has its own formulary, which is a list of drugs covered by the plan.
-Because every formulary is different, it's important to check the formulary to see if your medications are covered by the plan.
-Most plans provide access to their formulary on their website; you can also request a copy by calling the plan's customer service number.
+Each Medicare Part D prescription drug plan has its own formulary, which is a list of drugs covered by the plan.
+Because every formulary is different, it’s important to check the plan’s formulary to see if your medications are covered.
+Most plans provide access to their formulary on their websites; you can also request a copy by calling the plan’s customer service number.

 What are drug tiers?

-Many Part D plans place drugs into different cost-sharing "tiers" as a way to encourage greater use of lower-cost drugs, such as generic drugs.
+Many Part D prescription drug plans place prescription drugs into different cost-sharing “tiers” or levels.
 A drug in a lower tier will cost you less than a drug in a higher tier.
 If your doctor prescribes a drug on a higher tier rather than a similar drug on a lower tier, you may be able to file an exception and get a lower copayment (see above for more information on how to file an exception).
 You can also ask your doctor or prescriber if there is a generic or less-expensive medication available that could also be effective at treating your condition.

 Here’s an example of how a plan might divide its drug tiers:

-- Tier 2–Preferred brand-name drugs.
-Tier 2 drugs will cost you more than Tier 1 drugs.
+- Tier 2 — Preferred brand-name drugs.
+Tier 2 drugs may cost you more than Tier 1 drugs.

-- Tier 3–Non-preferred brand-name drugs.
-Tier 3 drugs will cost you more than Tier 1 and Tier 2 drugs.
+- Tier 3 — Non-preferred brand-name drugs.
+Tier 3 drugs may cost you more than Tier 1 and Tier 2 drugs.

-- Tier 4–Specialty drugs.
-Tier 4 drugs are typically unique, very high-cost drugs, and will have the highest copayment or coinsurance.
+- Tier 4 — Specialty drugs.
+Tier 4 drugs are typically unique, very high-cost drugs and are likely to have the highest copayment or coinsurance.

-Most Part D plans use coverage rules, or limits on coverage, for certain prescription drugs.
-Coverage rules ensure members use these drugs correctly and only when medically necessary, and also help control drug plan costs.
+Most Medicare prescription drug plans use coverage rules, or limits on coverage, for certain prescription drugs.
+Coverage rules promote the proper utilization of medications when medically necessary, and these rules also help control drug plan costs.
 Some specific rule types are:

-Step Therapy—Step therapy refers to a policy that requires you to first try similar, lower-cost drugs that have been proven effective for most people with your condition before you can "step" up to a more expensive drug.
-If you have already tried a lower-cost drug and it didn't work, or your doctor believes your condition makes it medically necessary for you to take the more expensive medication, he or she can contact your plan to ask for an exception to this coverage rule.
+- Step therapy — Step therapy is a policy that requires you to first try a similar, lower-cost drug that has been proven effective for most people with your condition before you can “step” up to a more expensive drug.
+If you have already tried a lower-cost drug and it didn’t work, or your doctor believes your condition makes it medically necessary for you to take the more expensive medication, he or she can contact your plan to ask for an exception to this coverage rule.

-What if my plan does not cover my prescription drugs?
+What if my Part D plan does not cover my prescription drugs?

-If you are a member of a Part D plan or a Medicare Advantage Plan with prescription drug coverage, you have rights and options if your medication is not listed on your plan's formulary:
+If you are a member of a stand-alone prescription drug plan or a Medicare Advantage plan with prescription drug coverage, you have rights and options if your medication is not listed on your plan’s formulary:

 - You can ask your doctor if you can switch to another drug that is on the formulary.

 - You can ask your plan for an exception to cover your drug.
-To ask for an exception, you or your doctor must provide a written statement that supports a medical need for the drug.
-You can request an exception if:
+To ask for an exception your doctor must provide a statement orally or in writing that supports a medical necessity for the drug.

-If you are a new member of a plan, you may be able to get a temporary supply of a drug you were taking when you first joined the plan if it isn't on the formulary or are on the formulary but require prior authorization or step therapy.
-Under this “transition policy,” the plan will cover a temporary supply (typically about 34 days) if you need a refill during the first 90 days of your new membership in the plan.
-Part D transition policies cannot be used to buy a non–Part D drug or to get a drug out of the plan's network, unless you qualify for out-of-network access.
+If you are a new member of a plan, you may be able to get a temporary supply of a drug you were taking when you first joined the plan if it isn’t on the formulary or are on the formulary but require prior authorization or step therapy.
+Under this “transition policy,” the plan will cover a temporary supply (typically about 30 days) if you need a refill during the first 90 days of your new membership in the plan.
+Part D transition policies cannot be used to buy a non–Part D drug or to get a drug out of the plan’s network, unless you qualify for out-of-network access.